salrashid123/esp_docker/README.md

 - Using gcloud Application Default Credentials to authenticate.

 The article first deploys a backend implemented as pure REST and its corresponding client.
 Then a gRPC Server which includes provisions for HTTP Transcoding.
-This sample will allow you to call the backend via HTTP or gRPC.
+This sample will allow you to call the backend via HTTP or gRPC on separate ports or with SSL, on the same port.
 Both samples demonstrates how to acquire a Bearer token for google authentication.

 Finally, the HTTP and gRPC backends are protected by Google Authentication which means each call must have a google-issued ID token in the HEADER.
 The ESP proxy validates the header value and just as a precaution, i've added in a secondary check in Flask Middleware as well as gRPC Interceptor.